SmithMMTK/latencyTest/readme.md

 node server.js
 ```

-# How to run client test
+# How to run latency test
 Modify parameter file parameters.json or create new file

 parameter format